The Gun in Betty Lou's Handbag: Reception

-The Gun in Betty Lou's Handbag was panned by critics.
+The Gun in Betty Lou's Handbag received generally negative reviews from critics.
 It holds a 14% rating on Rotten Tomatoes, based on 23 reviews.

 Entertainment Weekly, reviewing the film when it was released in home video, gave the film a D+, and called it a "foolish farce".
 The British film magazine Empire gave it three stars out of five, calling it "watchable" and noting that "Miller is a winning heroine", but characterizing the film as "too busy to be really funny".
 The Austin Chronicle gave it two stars: "The cast shines in The Gun in Betty Lou's Handbag; watching these performers, you know this movie would have made for an inspired farce, given better writing and direction."

 Home media

 The film was released on DVD by Touchstone Home Entertainment on September 2, 2003, and on Blu-ray by Mill Creek Entertainment in May 2011.